Non-perturbative effects and soft-gluon dynamics in low-$p_T$ Drell-Yan production: and DY pair production

 In order to perform a direct comparison with \PB, we have generated \PB-TMD distributions with perturbative evolution, but including only intrinsic $\kt$ for the transverse momentum, as well as distributions without any intrinsic $\kt$.
 We then compare predictions for DY production obtained with \PB\ as implemented in \cascade\ with the corresponding ones obtained with \pythiaPB, applying the same collinear PDF and the same NLO partonic calculation.

-In Fig.~\ref{fig:pythia-PB-comp-ktonly}, we show the DY transverse-momentum distribution for the lowest mass bin, $7 \le m(\ell\ell) \le 8~\text{GeV}$, for the case of intrinsic $\kt$ only, at a low collision energy of~$\sqrt{s}~=~38.8~\text{GeV}$.
-(Please note that the difference at $\ptll \geq 1$~GeV for small $q_s$ arises from matching to the NLO contribution.)
-For comparison, the prediction of \pythiaPB\ with the default recoil scheme is shown, clearly illustrating its problematic treatment.
-The discrepancy between the default scheme and \PB\ increases with the value of $q_s$, as expected from Fig.~\ref{fig:pythia-kt}.
+Fig.~\ref{fig:pythia-PB-comp-ktonly} shows the DY transverse-momentum distribution for the lowest mass bin, $7 \le m(\ell\ell) \le 8~\text{GeV}$, for the case of intrinsic $\kt$ only, at a low collision energy of~$\sqrts~=~38.8~\text{GeV}$.
+(Please note that the difference at $\ptll \geq 1$~GeV for small $\qs$ arises from matching to the NLO contribution.)
+For comparison, the prediction of \pythiaPB\ with the default recoil scheme is shown, clearly illustrating the inconsistent treatment.
+The discrepancy between the default scheme and \PB\ increases with the value of $\qs$, as expected from Fig.~\ref{fig:pythia-kt}.

 These comparisons also demonstrate that intrinsic $\kt$ alone only provides a baseline smearing of the transverse-momentum spectrum.
 The characteristic shape and normalisation of the measured \ptll\ distribution, even at the lowest transverse momenta, require the accumulation of transverse momentum through multiple soft-gluon emissions during the initial-state evolution.
-Later in this section, we will explicitly verify that turning on ISR, while retaining intrinsic \kt, describes the measured low-\pt\ spectra accurately, underscoring that intrinsic transverse momentum cannot substitute for soft-gluon radiation.
+Later in this section, we will explicitly verify that including ISR together with intrinsic-\kt\ describes the measured low-\pt\ spectra accurately, underscoring that intrinsic transverse momentum cannot substitute soft-gluon radiation.

 As a further test, in Fig.~\ref{fig:pythia-PB-comp-nokt} we compare predictions of \pythiaPB\ with \PB\ when only the parton shower and TMD evolution are included, while intrinsic $\kt$ is switched off.
-The comparison is shown for two cases: DY pairs with invariant mass $7 \le m(\ell\ell) \le 8~\text{GeV}$ produced at $\sqrt{s} = 38.8~\text{GeV}$, and DY pairs in the $Z$-peak region produced at $\sqrt{s} = 13~\text{TeV}$.
+The comparison is shown for two cases: DY pairs with invariant mass $7 \le m(\ell\ell) \le 8~\text{GeV}$ produced at $\sqrts = 38.8~\text{GeV}$, and DY pairs in the $Z$-peak region produced at $\sqrts = 13~\text{TeV}$.
 The residual differences are attributed to boost effects, since the calculation of $\kt$ is performed in different reference frames in \pythiaPB\ and \PB, as discussed in Ref.~\cite{Jung:2025mtd}.

-In the forward \PB-TMD evolution, the intrinsic-transverse-momentum distribution enters via the boundary condition in eq.~(\ref{TMD_A0}),
+In the forward \PB-TMD evolution, the intrinsic-transverse-momentum distribution enters via the boundary condition in Eq.~(\ref{TMD_A0}),